Fortress and history

 In summer 1906, inspired by revolutionary unrest in Russia, a mutiny erupted in Viapori.
 The mutineers attempted to bring the fortress under their control and partly succeeded.
 However, the mutiny was defeated in four days.

 During the First World War (1914–1918), Viapori formed part of what was known as the Naval Fortress of Peter the Great, designed to protect the Russian capital St. Petersburg.

 With the Russian Revolution and Finland’s independence, Viapori was taken over by the newly founded Finnish government in 1918 and renamed Suomenlinna (‘Castle of Finland’).

 The Russian Viapori Online Exhibition

 The Russian Viapori Online Exhibition displays Suomenlinna during its Russian period.
-The exhibition is part of the jubilee programme for Finland’s 100 years of independence.
+See exhibition here.